thaonbtfin/gdp-dashboard/src/tastock/crawlers/bizuni_crawler_UserGuide.md

 # BizUni Crawler - User Guide

-A Python script to automatically fetch and save stock data from [bizuni.vn](https://bizuni.vn).
+A Python script to automatically fetch and save stock data from [bizuni.vn](https://bizuni.vn) with auto-login functionality.

 ## 📋 Prerequisites

 - **OS**: macOS (Darwin)
 - **Python**: 3.8+
 - **User**: Must be `thaonguyen` or `anhchau`
+- **Credentials**: Pre-configured for each user

 ## 🔧 Installation